-When seeking accommodation on medical grounds for assignments worth less than 10% of the final course grade, the student should contact the instructor may require the student need only share broad outlines of the medical situation.
+When seeking accommodation on medical grounds for assignments worth less than 10% of the final course grade, the student should contact the instructor directly.
+The student need only share broad outlines of the medical situation.
 The instructor may require the student to submit documentation to the academic advisors, in which case she or he will advise the student and inform the academic advisors to expect documentation.
 The instructor may not collect medical documentation.
 The advisors will contact the instructor when the medical documentation is received, and will outline the severity and duration of the medical challenge as expressed on the Student Medical Certificate and in any other supporting documentation.
 The student will be informed that the instructor has been notified of the presence of medical documentation, and will be instructed to work as quickly as possible with the instructor on an agreement for accommodation.
 The instructor will not normally deny accommodation where appropriate medical documentation is in place and where the duration it describes aligns with the due date(s) of assignment(s).
-Before denying a request for accommodation on medical grounds, the instructor will consult with the Provost and Dean.
-The instructor's decision is appealable to the Provost and Dean.
+Before denying a request for accommodation on medical grounds, the instructor will consult with the Dean.